joekarl/fastsync/README.md

 * parallel - Run functions in parallel and callback when finished
 * series - Run functions in series and callback when finished
 * waterfall - Run functions in series while passing results of one function to the next
-* asyncMap - Convenience method for mapping an array using asynchronous functions, analogous to an async version of Array.forEach
+* asyncMap - Convenience method for mapping an array using asynchronous functions, analogous to an async version of Array.forEach with all tasks kicked off in parallel
+* seriesMap - Convenience method for mapping an array using asynchronous functions, analogous to an async version of Array.forEach with all tasks kicked off in series

+##Note about function resolution
+All functions are resolved synchronously!!
+This was done to avoid the overhead of resolving functions on the next tick of the event loop.
+If you need a function to be resolved on the next time around the event loop, use either setImmediate, process.nextTick, or setTimeout if those aren't available.
+Fastsync will not hold your hand, it is designed to make your code less convoluted, not less complicated.

 ##Examples
 ####parallel